jessicahuffstutler/PardotCCEDebuggingTest/readme.md

 6) Debug tweetbot.py WITHOUT modifying tweets.txt.
 It should reach the end of tweets.txt, making all the tweets that it can

-7) Upload your answer to a new github repo
+7) Upload your answer to a new github repo (after deleting your api info)

 8) Include the URL to your new repo in your response to mary.baldwin@salesforce.com